-CINTOC is a a strategic intelligence organization made up of experienced investigators, analysts and strategic advisors.
+CINTOC is a strategic intelligence organization made up of experienced investigators, analysts and advisors.

-CINTOC provides innovative solutions to governments, industries and communities fighting crime and corruption problems that seem unsolvable.
-Our unique approach attacks systems that allow illegal networks – from rogue states to wildlife smugglers – to thrive.
-CINTOC focuses on points of criminal convergence, forging alliances among groups facing a common threat, advocating for change at the highest levels, and supporting law enforcement partners to take direct action against grand scale corruption and organized crime.
+CINTOC provides innovative solutions to governments, industries, and communities fighting crime and corruption.
+Our unique approach attacks the very systems that allow illegal networks – from rogue states to wildlife smugglers – to thrive.
+We work hard to create alliances between groups facing a common threat that allow us to more effectively advocate for change at the highest levels of government.
+In addition, we support law enforcement partners to take direct action against crime and corruption.

 It all started when…

-In 2012, CINTOC’s Executive Director Gretchen Peters visited Africa and witnessed the extent to which elephants and rhinos were being poached.
-Drawing on her previous experience as a journalist investigating the criminal networks funding the Taliban, she realized these atrocities were being orchestrated and financed by international organized crime.
-The conservation community needed a new approach to more effectively fight the problem and save the species from extinction.
+In 2012, CINTOC’s Executive Director, Gretchen Peters visited Africa and witnessed the extent to which elephants and rhinos were being decimated by poaching.
+Drawing on her previous experience as a journalist investigating the criminal networks funding the Taliban, she began a series of interviews with local safari guides and quickly recognized patterns emblematic of international organized crime.
+The conservation community needed a new approach to more effectively fight the problem and save iconic species from extinction.

-The idea behind CINTOC was formed – dismantle the criminal networks and the systems that support them.
-The mission was clear, identify the network, find it’s vulnerabilities, and advocate for action.
+The idea behind CINTOC was formed – dismantle criminal networks and the systems that support them.
+The goals were clear: identify networks, pinpoint their vulnerabilities, build a coalition, and advocate for policy change and government action.

-With a team of talented, like-minded authorities on transnational crime and corruption, she founded CINTOC, an NGO dedicated to helping governments, institutions and communities fight grand-scale corruption and transnational organized crime more effectively.
+Gathering a team of talented, like-minded experts on transnational crime and corruption, Gretchen founded CINTOC, a non-profit dedicated to helping governments, institutions, and communities fight far-reaching corruption and transnational organized crime.